Kayaking in Jersey

 The granite cliffs of the southwest coast are almost Mediterranean in feel and are a striking introduction to sea kayaking on the island.

-In contrast to the southwest corner, the north coast feels more isolated, steep headlands, which are surrounded by fast-moving tidal races.
+In contrast to the southwest corner, the north coast feels more isolated, with steep headlands surrounded by fast-moving tidal races.
 A perfect playground for the more experienced kayakers.

-The southeast corner of Jersey s a precious marine environment, with the tide retreating over a mile but as the water floods back in, swirling and surging around the rocks it creates a unique paddling experience, set against a rich historical background of medieval castles and Napoleonic era Martello Towers.
+The southeast corner of Jersey is a precious marine environment, with the tide retreating over a mile, but as the water floods back in, swirling and surging around the rocks, it creates a unique paddling experience set against a rich historical background of medieval castles and Napoleonic era Martello Towers.

-For the more adventurous kayakers, there is the draw of the nearby offshore reefs, the Paternosters, rugged and exposed to the swell, the Ecrehous is possibly the finest one-day paddle in the world.
-Whilst a visit to the Minquiers is a challenge to the most experienced kayaker.
+For the more adventurous kayakers, there is the draw of the nearby offshore reefs, the Paternosters, rugged and exposed to the swell; the Ecrehous is possibly the finest one-day paddle in the world.
+A visit to the Minquiers is a challenge for the most experienced kayaker.

-A number of commercial operators offer introductory sessions but for the enthusiastic kayaker who wants to extend their experiences, the Jersey Canoe Club is the ideal contact point.
+Several commercial operators offer introductory sessions, but for enthusiastic kayakers who want to extend their experiences, the Jersey Canoe Club is the ideal contact point.

 ABOUT OUR GUEST AUTHOR: Kevin Mansell is a Jersey kayaker who has travelled the world kayaking..
 Check out some of his great photos on his [Instagram Page…]